jonathangriffiths/starter-hugo-academic/content/authors/admin/_index.md

 ---

 I am a computational scientist motivated by solving challenging problems to positively impact human health.
-I have extensive experience across biology, genomics, statistics, and machine learning domains, both in academic and commercial settings.
+I have developed deep expertise in biology, functional genomics, human genetics, and machine learning, and I like to work between these disciplines to make the biggest impact possible.

-Currently, I am working at Altos Labs in the BioML team, working across genetics, -omics, and machine learning/AI to build powerful models of how the genome functions.
+Currently, I am working at Altos Labs in the BioML team, developing foundation models of DNA sequence.

 Previously, I worked in the therapeutics arm of Genomics plc.
-I applied my integrative set of skills to understand biological processes from a broad range of modern, high-throughput datasets (primarily genetic associations and genomics) to identify opportunities for therapeutic intervention, and guided the design of experiments to validate these stories.
+This is where I learned about human genetics, and I use dmy interdisciplinary skills to identify novel opportunities for therapeutic intervention, and guided the design of experiments to validate these hypothesis.

-During my PhD, I worked on methodology for analysing the first large-scale, droplet-based single-cell RNA-sequencing data.
+During my PhD, I worked on methodology for analysing the first large-scale, droplet-based single-cell RNA-sequencing datasets.
 I applied these methods by leasing the analysis of a landmark scRNA-seq dataset of mouse embryonic development.
-My PhD was funded by Wellcome, in the Marioni lab (Cambridge UK).
+My PhD was funded by Wellcome, in the Marioni lab.